-- 27. Cancel AppCenter startup as follows: - a.
+- 28. To respond to Found New Hardware wizards and/or messages about services/ drivers, refer to K2 Media Client Release Notes for instructions.
+The way you respond depends on the type of K2 Media Client and the recovery disk image version you are using. - 29.
+Cancel AppCenter startup as follows: - a.
 Click Cancel on the log in dialog box. - b.
 Click Cancel on the AppCenter Startup check. - c.
-Click Abort when AppCenter tries to log in again. - 28.
-If the K2 Media Client is an external storage model, you can now configure the external storage by adding the K2 Media Client to a K2 Storage System.
+Click Abort when AppCenter tries to log in again. - 30.
+If the K2 Media Client is an shared storage model, you can now configure the shared storage by adding the K2 Media Client to a K2 Storage System.
 To do this you use the K2 System Configuration application.
-Refer to the K2 Storage System Instruction Manual and the K2 Media Client System Guide for detailed procedures. - 29.
-If the K2 Media Client is an internal storage model, configure the internal storage by creating a new media file system.
+Refer to the K2 Storage System Instruction Manual and the K2 Media Client System Guide for detailed procedures. - 31.
+If the K2 Media Client is a stand-alone storage model, configure the storage by creating a new media file system.
 To do this you use Storage Utility.
-Refer to the "Managing Internal Storage" chapter in the K2 Media Client System Guide for detailed procedures. - 30.
-For both internal storage and external storage K2 Media Clients, you must activate the Windows operating system within 30 days.
-Refer to "Activating the Windows operating system" on page 72.
+Refer to the "Managing Internal Storage" chapter or the "Direct Connect Storage" chapter in the K2 Media Client System Guide as appropriate for detailed procedures. - 32.
+For a K2 Media Client with any storage type, you must activate the Windows operating system within 30 days.
+Refer to "Activating the Windows operating system" on page 75.